Bird Identifier

 Habitat

-freshwater marshes and lakes for breeding; coastal waters and estuaries during migration and winter
+freshwater marshes and wetlands for breeding, coastal waters in winter

 Type